mabinogi233/UndetectedChromedriver/README.md

 https://github.com/mabinogi233/UndetectedChromedriver
 ___

+**now the driver is recommended chromedriver version > 108, if you wang to use <108, you should make --headless=chrome not --headless=new**

 Custom Selenium Chromedriver for Java can pass almost all selenium check.
 It's the Java version for undetected-chromedriver.

 This tool is refer to **ultrafunkamsterdam/undetected-chromedriver** and **fysh711426